+Figure 9-1002ad0—Presence Bitmap subfield of the Priority Access Multi-Link element format(#12696)

+(#16572, 18342) The TID-To-Link Mapping Present subfield is set to 1 if the TID-To-Link Mapping Control field is present in the Common Info field.
+Otherwise, it is set to 0.

 The format of the Common Info field of the Priority Access Multi-Link element is defined in Figure 9- 1002aa (Common Info field of the Priority Access Multi-Link element format(#10569)).